 On day 2 we had various run through’s of some of the more technical aspects of BIM such as the common data language COBie and quality assurance checking via software systems such as Solibri.
 It's clear to me that COBie for many is a bit of an unknown territory, so it was nice to see it running live in a software environment and see actual outputs of intelligent data.
 Seeing the technology in action and hearing the opinions of the Presenter as well as the other SME’s present enabled many of the SME's to gain a greater understanding of management and technical aspects of BIM, without bamboozling them!

-The workshop achieved several new business assistance outputs for the SBF project and another workshop is planned for the end of September – see the project website for details.
+The workshop achieved several new business assistance outputs for the SBF project and another workshop is planned for the end of September.

 Overall the content was a gentle introduction which helped to allay many of the fears that the SME's held due to lack of true awareness of what BIM will actually mean to their company.
 The aim of the workshop, which I feel was achieved was to enlighten the SME's present with a greater knowledge, of what BIM will mean for them on a SME level and go beyond the general media coverage that often floats around the industry at current.